 Final map generation

 After creating a manually corrected assembly, it is necessary to remap the raw Hi-C reads to generate final maps.
-This is done following the same procedure as described above but using the new assembly FASTA file as a reference.
+This is done following the same procedure as described above (steps 90-97) but using the new assembly FASTA file as a reference.

 Expected outcomes